Frank Butler (writer): Film work

+Personal life

+Butler was married three times: first to Margaret Annie Dansey Addis in 1912, which ended in divorce; then Helen Lue Huntoon in 1921, divorced in 1926; and last Virginia Chapman in 1927.
+His son, Hugo Butler, also became a Hollywood screenwriter.

 Awards

-He co-won, with Frank Cavett, the Academy Award for Best Original Screenplay for the film Going My Way (1944).
+Butler co-won, with Frank Cavett, the Academy Award for Best Original Screenplay for the film Going My Way (1944).
 Butler had earlier been nominated for an Academy Award for Best Writing (Original Screenplay) twice in the same year, for Road to Morocco and Wake Island, both released in 1942.